-I.D.2.c) clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care;
+I.D.2.c) clean and private facilities for lactation that have refrigeration capabilities, with proximity appropriate for safe patient care; (Core)

 Background and Intent: Sites must provide private and clean locations where fellows may lactate and store the milk within a refrigerator.
 These locations should be in close proximity to clinical responsibilities.
 It would be helpful to have additional support within these locations that may assist the fellow with the continued care of patients, such as a computer and a phone.
-While space is important, the time required for lactation is also critical for the well-being of the fellow and the fellow's family, as outlined in VI.C.1.d).(1).
+While space is important, the time required for lactation is also critical for the well-being of the fellow and the fellow's family, as outlined in VI.C.1.d) VI.C.1.d).(1).

-I.D.2.d) security and safety measures appropriate to the participating site: and.
-(Core)
+I.D.2.d) security and safety measures appropriate to the participating site; and, (Core)

 - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
+(Core)

+I.E. Other Learners and Health Care Personnel

-(Core) - I.D.4.a) The available volume and variety of cases must enable fellows to achieve competence in all key procedures.
-(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present. - I.E.1.
+A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present.
+The presence of other learners and other health care personnel, including but not limited to residents from other programs, subspecialty fellows, and advanced practice providers, must not negatively impact the appointed fellows' education.
+(Core)

+I.E.1.
 Fellows should contribute to the education of residents in core programs, if present.
 (Core)